What is CAATE?

 Foundational and professional knowledge in athletic training must be imparted to the students for the attainment of better health care practices.

-The institution must have a centered mission and accessible resources to achieve the same.
+The institution must have a central mission and accessible resources to achieve the same.

 The institution must exhibit honesty and integrity in matters pertaining to athletic training.